metno/emep-ctm/Input.rst

 Landuse definitions
 ~~~~~~~~~~~~~~~~~~~

-For the vegetative landuse categories where stomatal modeling is
+For the vegetative landuse categories where stomatal modelling is
 undertaken, the start and end of the growing season (SGS, EGS, in days)
 must be specified.
 The calculation of SGS and EGS with respect to
 latitude is done in the module ``LandDefs_ml.f90``.
 The parameters